To ease your trip planning, check out this one week in Portugal itinerary to make sure you hit the country’s highlights!

 Day 5: Porto to Lagos

 Portugal’s Algarve region is blessed with natural beauty, with its rugged coastline, exquisite sea caves, and pristine beaches.
+You could easily spend 7 days in the Algarve and not get bored!
 So although it’s not exactly close to Porto, I squeezed it into my Portugal itinerary.
 You may not think the long drive is worth it for a day, but I certainly did!

 Related: Check out these other epic road trips in Europe!